 Easiest College Majors That Can Lead to High Pay

-Choosing a less complex major doesn’t mean you’re doomed to a low-paying job for life.
+Choosing a less challenging major doesn’t mean you’re doomed to a low-paying job for life.
 In fact, it can be quite the opposite.
 Read on to learn about 12 relatively easy college majors that can lead to jobs that pay well.

 What Makes a Major “Easy”?

 A college major can also feel easier if it’s a field you’re interested in and passionate about.
-Your excitement about a major will likely make going to class something you’ll look forward to and the work required seem like less of a drag.
+Your excitement about a major will likely make going to class something you’ll look forward to, and the work required seem like less of a drag.

 Recommended: A Guide to Choosing the Right College Major